major/major.io/content/posts/2021-06-06-a-new-future-for-icanhazip.md

 I've worked closely with my contacts at Cloudflare for a long time and they've always jumped in to help me when something wasn't working well.
-Their sponsorship or icanhazip.com has saved me tens of thousands of dollars per month.
+Their sponsorship of icanhazip.com has saved me tens of thousands of dollars per month.
 It has also managed to keep the site alive even under horrific traffic load.